NOC-MSM/SEAsia/docs/source/LBay_livljobs4.rst

      </ns0:aggregation>
    </ns0:netcdf>

-.. note:
+.. warning:
-  In the v4 domain_cfg.nc there will be no gdept an gdepw.
+  In the actual v4 release domain_cfg.nc  will not have gdept or gdepw.
+These will need to be reconstructed from e3[tw].

 Generate the boundary conditions again, with PyNEMO
 ::